junghoon2/kube-books/ch11/rook/Documentation/development-flow.md

 * refer to the issue it's closing, this is mandatory when fixing a bug
 * have a sign-off, this is achieved by adding `-s` when committing so in practice run `git commit -s`.
 If not the DCO bot will complain.
 If you forgot to add the sign-off you can also amend a previous commit with the sign-off by running `git commit --amend -s`.
-If you've pushed your changes to Github already you'll need to force push your branch with `git push -f`.
+If you've pushed your changes to GitHub already you'll need to force push your branch with `git push -f`.

 Here is an example of an acceptable commit message: